 - The Colonie Tax Office also collects the taxes for five school districts - South Colonie, North Colonie, Menands Union Free, Niskayuna Central and Mohonasen Public.
 School bills are mailed August 31st.
 They are due in the month of September without penalty.
 If they are paid October 1 - 31, there is a 4% penalty.
 On November 1st., all unpaid school bills are turned over to Albany County.
 They may be paid at the County the month of November with additional interest and penalties.
 After December 1st., all unpaid school bills are levied on the following general tax bill with a 7% penalty.

 - Payments are accepted in person at the Tax Office which is located on the first floor of Town Hall in Latham.
 This is across from Siena College.
 Payments made in person can be made by cash or check.
 Payments can also be made by mail.
 The address is Colonie Tax Office, 534 New Loudon Road, Latham, NY 12110.
 Please do not send cash through the mail.
-Credit card payments are also accepted during tax collection periods through Official Payments Online (select Local Payments) or via telephone at 1 (800) 272-9829 (use Jurisdiction Code 4221).
+Online payments are available through the online payment portal.
+Please see "payment methods" on the Tax Department homepage.

 - In addition to the collection of general and school taxes, the Tax Office also collects water usage and miscellaneous water bills for the Department of Public Works, Division of Latham Water.
 The district is split into three sections for billing and collecting purposes only.
 The three water sections are billed in February, March and April and again in August, September, and October.
 Approximately 22,000 water accounts are billed twice a year for water usage.
 Each section has 30 days to pay without penalty.
 After 30 days, a 5% penalty is added to the bill.